Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    Let's switch over to MongoDB Compass and verify our application is able to write to Azure Cosmos DB for MongoDB vCore.
 In MongoDB Compass select **Azure Cosmos DB for MongoDB vCore** and click on **sales** collection.
 Click to refresh the document count in top right-hand corner.
 After a few seconds refresh again.
 You should see document count going up.
 Great that means our users are able to place orders again.
    ![mongodb compass16](./media/mongo%20compass16.png?raw=true)

    As the very last step, we need to stop the delta sync, which is no longer needed.
 Switch back to Azure Data Studio.
-The **assessment2** migration detail page should still be open.
+The **onl-@lab.LabInstance.Id** migration detail page should still be open.
 If not, please re-open it.
 At the top select **Cutover**.
    ![ads35](./media/ads35.png?raw=true)

    A pop-up will appear with instructions on how to complete the cutover.
 This is a repeat of the steps we have just completed.
 Select the **tickbox** to acknowledge and click **Confirm cutover**.